dicelab-rhul/ICUA/README.md

 Sensors subscribe to: `TrackPerception`, `HighlightPerception`, `EyetrackerPerception`

 All agents subscribe to `HighlightPerceptions`, the agents are able to decide whether to overload the user with warnings or not (i.e. they are aware of all of the warnings currently being displayed).
+For simplicities sake, each agent has a single sensor and a single actuator.

+### Agent Cycle

+The agents follow as simple a `perceive/revise/decide/attempt` cycle.

+* `perceive` - get perceptions from sensors.
+* `revise` - revise beliefs given new perceptions.
+* `decide` - decide upon actions using Teleoreactive rules, the agent may decide on 0 or more actions per cycle.
+* `attempt` - attempt actions using actuators.

 ---------------------------